-C ( OUNCIL DELIVERY PLAN Impact of Report
+C OUNCIL DELIVERY PLAN Impact of Report

 Aberdeen City Council Partnership Agreement Financial planning, budget setting and resource allocation are all enablers for the delivery of the outcomes and regular performance reviews ensure that the Council's stewardship and financial management are robust.
-Aberdeen City Local Outcome Improvement Plan Prosperous Economy Stretch Outcomes The Council continues to invest in front-line services across its statutory responsibilities as well as capital infrastructure.
+Aberdeen City y Local Outcome Improvement Plan Prosperous Economy Stretch Outcomes The Council continues to invest in front-line services across its statutory responsibilities as well as capital infrastructure.
 Investment in the city will have a positive impact on the economy.
 Prosperous People Stretch Outcomes Robust and effective management of the Council's finances will ensure that services can continue to be provided.
 Prosperous Place Stretch Outcomes Investment will enhance the place by creating a better and more vibrant city in which to live.

+Assessment Outcome

+Import Assessment No appropriate and a soften this has been

-Assessment Outcome Impact Assessment No assessment required.
-I confirm this has been discussed and agreed with Jonathan Belford, Chief Officer Finance on 10 September 2024.
-Data Protection Impact Assessment Not required
+Impact Assessment No assessment required.
+I confirm this has been

+discussed and agreed with Jonathan Belford, Chief

+Officer Finance on 10 September 2024.

+Data Protection Impact Not required

+Assessment '